lm3nitro/Projects/Proxy/Squid Proxy/Squid Proxy.md

 I will be installing and configuring Squid Proxy in a lab environment.
 I will then have another node running Win10 where I will configure it to use the newly installed Squid Proxy.
 This project focuses on exploring features like access control lists (ACLs), understanding how to control and manage internet access in a network, and observe web traffic in real time.
 By configuring domain blocking, the goal is to enforce policies that restrict access to certain websites (e.g., social media, malware sites) to improve security.

 ### Tools and Technology:
-Linux, Win10, Squid Proxy, and Wireshark
+Linux, Win10, Squid Proxy, Splunk and Wireshark

 ## Installing Squid Proxy